lemlac/mulem/docs/reference.md

 When you inherit, you don't just pick out some members.
 The entire parent struct is resides in the child struct in memory, but only some members are visible.

 All members of a type are public by default.
 When making a subtype, inherited members become private to the subtype unless explicitly redeclared with `inherit`.
 This encourages separating public and private data into distinct types rather than using access modifiers.
-If you only inherit some fields but not all, you must put a `_` at the end of the tuple list to mark that not all members are inheritted.
+If you only inherit some fields but not all, you must put a `_` at the end of the tuple list to mark that not all members are inherited.

 ```
 PrivateFields :: struct